3. Laws, Plans, Policies and Programmes

 - Strengthening the quality and relevance of education at all levels to improve learning outcomes

-- Enhance governance, planning and management to improve efficiency and effectiveness throughout the sector.
+- Enhancing governance, planning and management to improve efficiency and effectiveness throughout the sector.

-In addition, there are a number of cross-cutting themes central to achieving the three policy goals, which include increase focus on equity in education, TVET as a driving and valued force in education sector development and the integration of ICTs as a value-added pedagogical and management tool.
-The ESP seeks to redefine targeting mechanisms for social assistance programmes and implementing appropriate services for vulnerable populations who are not being adequately served, to redress inequalities by providing opportunities for quality learning outcomes to all students, to reduce gender disparities at the secondary level and beyond and to ensure that students with special education needs can access quality teaching and learning in the least restrictive school environment.
+A number of cross-cutting themes are central to achieving the three policy goals, including increased focus on equity in education and in technical and vocational education and training as a driving and valued force in education sector development, and the integration of ICT as a value-added pedagogical and management tool.
+The education sector plan seeks to redefine targeting mechanisms for social assistance programmes and implement appropriate services for vulnerable populations that are not being adequately served, to redress inequalities by providing opportunities for quality learning outcomes to all students, to reduce gender disparities at the secondary level and beyond and to ensure that students with special education needs can access quality teaching and learning in the least restrictive school environment.

-Division 4 of the Education Act (2005) regulates special education in the country.
-Special education programmes are provided to “students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities are in need of special education”.
-The Chief Education Officer in consultation with professional staff of the school and the Ministry of Education and the parents will decide the special education programme that is tailored to the educational needs and rights of the student.
-The special education programme will be delivered to the student in the “least restrictive and most enabling environment to the extent that resources permit”.
+Division 4 of the Education Act regulates special education in the country.
+Special education programmes are provided to ‘students of compulsory school age who by virtue of intellectual, communicative, behavioural, physical or multiple exceptionalities are in need of special education’.
+The chief education officer, in consultation with professional staff at the school, the Ministry of Education and the parents, will decide on a special education programme that is tailored to the education needs and rights of the student.
+The special education programme will be delivered to the student in the ‘least restrictive and most enabling environment to the extent that resources permit’.

-According to the Act, a special education programme may take the form of an individual education plan tailored to the specific or individual needs for the student.
-Once it has been determined that the student will require an individual education plan, “the cost of developing, providing and maintaining that plan shall be apportioned between the student, if the student is above 18 years of age, or the parent of the student, where the student is below 18 years of age, as the case may be, and the Ministry of Education in such manner as may be prescribed by regulations made under this Act” (art.
+According to the act, a special education programme may take the form of an individual education plan.
+Once it has been determined that the student will require an individual education plan, ‘the cost of developing, providing and maintaining that plan shall be apportioned between the student, if the student is above 18 years of age, or the parent of the student, where the student is below 18 years of age, as the case may be, and the Ministry of Education in such manner as may be prescribed by regulations made under this act’ (Art.
 82.4).

-According to the White Paper on Education Development and Policy (2009-2019), inclusion “means that students with a wide range of difficulties may depend on the regular classroom teacher for their education”.
-Services for students with special needs may be provided in classrooms with students who have no learning difficulties, however children “at the lowest end of the continuum are educated at the Special Education Units on St. Kitts and Nevis”.
+According to the 2009–19 white paper on education development and policy, inclusion ‘means that students with a wide range of difficulties may depend on the regular classroom teacher for their education’.
+Services for students with special needs may be provided in classrooms with students who have no learning difficulties, but children ‘at the lowest end of the continuum are educated at the Special Education Units on St. Kitts and Nevis.’

-In order to improve equitable access to and participation in education at all levels, the Education Sector Plan 2017-2021, wants to strengthen the regulatory framework for special education and equipping schools with infrastructure and resources to better serve special needs students.
-According to the ESP, “low academic performance in mainstream education hints that additional students may need special education or learning support services”.
+In order to improve equitable access to and participation in education at all levels, the 2017–21 education sector plan sets out to strengthen the regulatory framework for special education and equip schools with infrastructure and resources to better serve students with special needs.
+According to the education sector plan, ‘low academic performance in mainstream education hints that additional students may need special education or learning support services.’

-The ESP recognises that some issues need to be addressed to improve the quality of special education services.
+The education sector plan recognizes that some issues need to be addressed to improve the quality of special education services.
 These include:

 - Insufficient training for staff in mainstream and special needs schools